htmlburger/wpemerge-cli/README.md

-# wpemerge-cli
+# WPEmerge CLI

-CLI tool for WP Emerge.
+Refer to http://wpemerge.com/ for more information.